Starbucks same-store sales boosted by U.S., China rebound; shares soar

 The coffee chain’s business in China, its fastest-growing market in recent years, slowed significantly last quarter amid fierce competition and stricter regulations on delivery services.

-Since then the company has partnered with Alibaba Group Holding Ltd (BABA.N) to deliver its coffee in Chinese cities.
+Since then the company has partnered with Alibaba Group Holding Ltd (BABA.N) to deliver its coffee in Chinese cities, a deal that a company executive said will be “rocket fuel” for Starbucks’ business in the country.

+“While we still have work to do, these results provide encouraging evidence that our plan is working,” Johnson said on the call.

 Excluding items, the company earned 62 cents per share also beating expectations of 60 cents, while its adjusted profit forecast for fiscal 2019 was in line with expectations.